This post may contain affiliate links, view our disclaimer for details.

 After more than a dozen years of vegan baking and too many disappointing brownie attempts, I set out to create a recipe that would finally hit the mark.
 Past brownie bakes often led to oily, dense, or overly bubbly textures, a far cry from the rich, fudgy brownies I craved.

-Hereโs why this vegan brownie recipe works!
+Here’s why this vegan brownie recipe works!

-- Reduced Fat Content: Traditional (non-vegan) recipes often rely heavily on butter or oil, but this recipe uses a balanced amount of vegan butter, offset with plant milk.
+Traditional (non-vegan) recipes often rely heavily on butter or oil, but this recipe uses a balanced amount of vegan butter, offset with plant milk.
 This adjustment prevents the brownies from becoming oily, a common issue in vegan brownie baking.

-- No Flax Eggs: Flax eggs, while a popular vegan egg substitute, can weigh down the batter, leading to dense and gooey brownies.
+Flax eggs, while a popular vegan egg substitute, can weigh down the batter, leading to dense and gooey brownies.
 By omitting them, this recipe maintains a lighter, more desirable texture.

-- Sugar Dissolution for the Shiny Top: Vigorously whisking the sugar into the warm butter and chocolate mixture is a crucial step.
+Vigorously whisking the sugar into the warm butter and chocolate mixture is a crucial step.
 This technique helps dissolve the sugar, creating the shiny, crackly top that is often missed in vegan brownies.

-Recipe Testing Behind the Scenes:
+Recipe Testing Behind the Scenes

-Hereโs a little sneak peek into the testing that went into creating this recipe!
+Here’s a little sneak peek into the testing that went into creating this recipe!

-To refine this recipe efficiently, I divided the batch into four and tested different variations simultaneously in the same pan, optimizing both ingredients and time.
-Since I was using a full sized pan, this method allowed me to test different bake times too!
-Below, youโll find just a few photos from these tests:
+Since I was using a full sized pan, this method allowed me to test different bake times too.
+Below, you’ll find just a few photos from these tests:

 The Journey to the Perfect Vegan Brownie